 Thiruvananthapuram stands on the banks of the Killi and Karamana rivers.
 Tamil Nadu lies on its east and the Arabian Sea surrounds it in the west.
-Being located on the Western Ghats, the place is covered with panoramic lush greenery that makes Thiruvananthapuram a perfect gateway.
+Being located on the Western Ghats, the place is covered with panoramic lush greenery that makes Thiruvananthapuram a perfect getaway.

 The city lies on seven coastal hills, which has become a bustling city but has not lost its past glory.
 According to local beliefs, Sage Parasurama fought for this land against the Sea God, Varuna.
-The mighty and just King Mahabali ruled of this exquisite before he was sent to Patal Loka.
+The mighty and just King Mahabali ruled this exquisite land before he was sent to Patal Loka.

 Visit the Kuthira Malika which is an excellent example of traditional architecture.
 The Mahatma Gandhi Road of Trivandrum is lined up with beautiful mansions built in traditional style.
-This road juxtaposes two eras: the bygone and the present; the first being represented by those traditional mansions with red tile and timber and the second by the skyscrapers with cement and glass.
+This road juxtaposes two eras – the bygone and the present; the first being represented by those traditional mansions with red tile and timber and the second by the skyscrapers with cement and glass.

 Agasthyarkoodam is the highest point of Thiruvananthapuram district towering at 1869 m above sea level.
-Ponmudi and Mukkunimala are neighbouring hill-resorts which are worth visiting when you are at this Southern city.
+Ponmudi and Mukkunimala are the neighbouring hill-resorts which are worth visiting when you are at this Southern city.

 Visit Parai Kovil that lies east of Thiruvananthapuram to view picturesque sunrise.
 During the monsoon season, the city is all decked up to celebrate Onam.
-Be it the Spring Harvest festival or the spirited snake boat race or the majestic elephant parade, the city looks beautiful than ever when all its denizens come together to celebrate with fervor.
+Be it the spring harvest festival or the spirited snake boat race or the majestic elephant parade, the city looks beautiful than ever when all its denizens come together to celebrate with fervor.

-Other aspects of Thiruvananthapuram
+Other Aspects Of Thiruvananthapuram